ccmars/typecadence/README.md

-# typecadence
+# Typecadence
-Typing animation library that mimics the flaws a human typist
+An in-development, JavaScript typing-animation library that mimics the flaws of a human typist.